monajaved/phase1_cli_project/notes.md

 -rename classes                           (x)
 -add quotes.rb                            (x)
 -backspace problem while taking input
--attributes in character class
+-attributes in character class            (x)
--invalid choice in quotes
+-invalid choice in quotes                 (x)
+-work on Readme, and video and blog
+(blog must be technical in nature)